-EXERCISE 3.6 Send away with directions, down and recall
+Send away with directions, down and recall

-Commands: "Forward", "Stand", "Right/left" and/or hand signal, ("Stand"), "Down", "Come".
+"Forward", "Stand", "Right/left" and/or hand signal, ("Stand"), "Down", "Come".

-Performance: Before starting the exercise, the handler should inform the judge whether he/she will command the dog first to stand and then to lie down in the square or lie down directly in the square.
+Before starting the exercise, the handler should inform the judge whether he/she will command the dog first to stand and then to lie down in the square or lie down directly in the square.
 The handler sends the dog to a circle and commands it to stand inside the circle.
 The dog should stand in the circle so that all four feet are inside the circle.
 The circle is 2 m in radius and its centre is approximately 10 m from the starting point.

-The centre of the circle can be pointed by a very small marker (not a cone), cannot be pointed out in any way.
+The centre of the circle cannot be pointed out in any way.
 The circumference of the circle should be made visible by marking it at least on 8 points (with short visible pieces of tape, chalk, etc.) or marking the whole circumference.
-The aim of the markings are only to help the handler and judge to evaluate if the dog is inside or outside the circle.
+The aim of the markings is only to help the handler and judge to evaluate if the dog is inside or outside the circle.
 The marking of the circumference should not be conspicuous to the dog.
 If the whole circumference is marked, the contrast between the markings and background should be very slight.
 Clear strings and plastic hoses are not allowed.